startin-blox/sib-core/README.md

   }
 ```

-The static getter "use" return an array of mixins to install.
+The static `use` getter return an array of mixins to install.
 The mixin compositor install mixin recursively.

 ## Declare attributes
 ```js